Screenings

 EVALUATION

-Evaluation is an essential early step in the special education process for a child.
-It’s intended to answer these questions:
+An evaluation is an essential step in the special education process.
+It is intended to answer the following questions:

 • Does the child have a disability that requires the provision of special education and related services?